-Since you’re currently consuming online content, it’s safe to assume you’re aware of the over-saturation of content in the digital world.
-With the increasing relevance of technology in our every day lives, consumers have a pretty firm grasp on just how much stuff is in the digital world.
-From video to written pieces, to social media posts and emails, content is constantly at our fingertips and in our inboxes—and sometimes the influx can be overwhelming and unappealing to users.
+Since you’re currently consuming online content, it’s safe to assume you’re no stranger to the over-saturation of content in the digital world.
+With the increasingly significant role technology plays in our daily lives, consumers have developed a firm grasp on just how much stuff exists in the digital world.
+Everything from videos to blogs, social media posts to e-blasts and more, content is constantly at our fingertips and in our inboxes—and the influx can be overwhelming and unappealing to users.

 Although minimalism is not a universal remedy for all advertising problems, it’s a great way to get audiences to focus on a single message.
 Minimalism implements a power for a brand, it makes multiple messages in simple forms, solely because it confidently and simply communicates one message.
 When thoughtfully done, minimalist approaches drive messages home effectively and efficiently without clutter or over stimulation.